henrysky/MyGaiaDB/README.rst

 *Why share when you can have the whole Gaia database on your own locally?*

-``MyGaiaDB`` is simple python package with a set of scripts to help you setup a local Gaia **DR3** database (also local 2MASS and ALLWISE databases too) without the need of administrator privilege and is compatible to all major platforms (Linux, Mac and Windows) because ``MyGaiaDB`` is **serverless** which requires Python only using ``sqlite`` as long as you have enough disk space.
+``MyGaiaDB`` is simple python package with a set of scripts to help you setup a local Gaia **DR3** database (local 2MASS, ALLWISE and CATWISE databases too) without the need of administrator privilege and is compatible to all major platforms (Linux, Mac and Windows) because ``MyGaiaDB`` is **serverless** which requires Python only using ``sqlite`` as long as you have enough disk space.

 This code is mainly to help myself managing data for my research project with Gaia DR3 XP spectra and not meant to fit research usage from every aspect of Gaia's 1 billion stars.
-The main motivation of this code is to make setting up local Gaia database with 2MASS and ALLWISE accessible to everyone.
+The main motivation of this code is to make setting up local Gaia database with 2MASS, ALLWISE and CATWISE accessible to everyone.
 Possible use cases include but not limited to making very long complex query cross-matching to multiple databases that can take a long time to finish (where the online ESA `Gaia archive`_ has timeout limitation).